tede12/raft-implementation-with-spring-boot/README.md

    docker logs -f node3
    ```

+### Node State Management

+Each node in the Raft cluster can be in one of the following states:

+- **Follower:** Passive state, waiting for instructions from the leader.
+- **Candidate:** State entered when a node attempts to become a leader.
+- **Leader:** The node responsible for managing the cluster and coordinating operations.
+- **Down:** The node is not active or has failed.

+The state of a node is persisted and can be retrieved using the `/raft/status` endpoint.

 ## Monitoring

 To monitor the status of all nodes in the Raft cluster:

 1. Navigate to the `/monitor` endpoint of any node.
 For example, if running on port `8000`:
    ```
    http://localhost:8000/monitor
    ```

 2. The monitoring page displays the status of all nodes, including their current state and term.
+3. Only for debug purposes, in the page `/monitor` you can `stop`/`resume` a node, this will simulate a node failure and
+   permit to see the behavior of the cluster.

 ## API Endpoints